latex3/tagging-project/documentation/wtpdf/verbatim.md

 The latter would affect other uses, such as cut and paste, preventing the common requirement to  copy code out of the document.
-The mechansim used in the [Example document](larger-example) on this site is for LaTeX to annotate each symbol with an Alt, and to add an empty `/Span` with an `/Alt` to announce each new line.
+The mechansim used in the [Example document](larger-example) on this site is for LaTeX to annotate each symbol with an `Alt` attribute, and to add an empty `/Span` with an `/Alt` to announce each new line.

 {% include youtube.html id="imQzEHpdtT4" width="medium" comment="verbatim alt"%}

-* Good Reading and cut and paste
+* Good Reading and cut and paste.
 * Character names localised to the document language (not to that of the listener).
 * Braille is severely impacted, the braille for the character names rather than the characters is generated.
 * Navigating with a screen reader by character is similarly impacted.